containerd/cri/docs/config.md

   # stats_collect_period is the period (in seconds) of snapshots stats collection.
   stats_collect_period = 10

-  # systemd_cgroup enables systemd cgroup support.
-This only works for runtime
-  # type "io.containerd.runtime.v1.linux".
-  # DEPRECATED: use Runtime.Options for runtime specific config for shim v2 runtimes.
-  #   For runtime "io.containerd.runc.v1", use the option `SystemdCgroup`.
-  systemd_cgroup = false

   # enable_tls_streaming enables the TLS streaming support.
   # It generates a self-sign certificate unless the following x509_key_pair_streaming are both set.
   enable_tls_streaming = false